Nils Otto Myklestad

 Nils Otto Myklestad (March 24, 1909 – September 23, 1972) was an American mechanical engineer and engineering professor.
 An authority on mechanical vibration, he was employed by a number of important US engineering firms and served on the faculty of several major engineering universities.
 Myklestad made significant contributions to both engineering practice and engineering education, publishing a number of widely influential technical journal papers and textbooks.
 He also was granted five US patents during his career.

 Myklestad was employed in various technical capacities by AiResearch, North American Aviation, Westinghouse Electric, Fairbanks Morse, and Bell Helicopter Company.
 He served on the faculties of California Institute of Technology, University of California, Cornell University, Illinois Institute of Technology, University of Illinois, Arizona State University and the University of Texas at Arlington.
 He was elected fellow of the American Society of Mechanical Engineers (ASME) in 1967 and fellow of the American Association for the Advancement of Science (AAAS) in 1969.

 Biography

 Early career

-Nils O Myklestad was born in 1909 in Williston, North Dakota, United States but returned with his family to Europe where he was schooled and spent his childhood and youth.
+Nils O Myklestad was born in 1909 in Williston, North Dakota, United States but returned with his family to Norway where he was schooled and spent his childhood and youth.
 In 1932, Nils Myklestad graduated from the Den Polytekniske Læreanstalt (College of Advanced Technology), now Technical University of Denmark in Copenhagen, Denmark with a BS in Engineering.

 Shortly afterwards he returned to the United States and was employed as an engineer by Westinghouse and Fairbanks Morse, 1932 -1937.
 He joined the University of California Berkeley in 1937 serving as a Teaching Assistant until 1938.
 In 1940 he moved to Cornell University as an Instructor in Mechanics, and studying under James N. Goodier, earned a Ph.D. in Engineering Mechanics from Cornell in 1940.
 In 1940 N. O. Myklestad was appointed Assistant Professor of Machine Design at Illinois Institute of Technology where he served until 1942.